Atavic/firefox-tweaks/README.md

 This README contains instructions on how to enhance the privacy and security of Firefox, along with a nice theme.

+All addons listed are open source and include links to their source code as well as their page on https://addons.mozilla.org.

 ## Addons
 ### Decentraleyes
 The simplest of these addons to use.
 Simply install it and let it do its thing.
 When a website requests a resource from a content delivery network (CDN), instead of letting the request go through, Decentraleyes serves the webpage a local version.
 Doing this increases loading speed as well as reduces the possibility of tracking.